 2) Controlled Pouring & Desired Consistency:

 Some parts were brewed to perfection, while some were not.
 This is usually a big disappointment for all the coffee lovers who love their coffees strongly blended to perfection.
-The real coffee lovers are the ones who love it when every granule has done its job of satisfying them by providing the drinker with all of its flavor and taste.
+Real coffee lovers are the ones who love it when every granule has done its job of satisfying them by providing the drinker with all of its flavor and taste.

 Whereas a mug of pour-over coffee would seldom disappoint you in this respect because while preparing a pour-over coffee, it is you, who is taking control of the entire brewing process, and the whole process of brewing up the coffee is dependent on your hands only.
 You can make changes whenever you see they are required and add or subtract the key ingredients whenever and wherever required.